Need-to-know facts about savings accounts & ISAs in the UK

 Is everyone allowed an ISA savings account?

-Everyone has a £15,240 annual ISA investment allowance.
+Everyone has a £20,000 annual ISA investment allowance (2017/18 tax year).
 You can split these between stocks and shares ISA and cash with either the same or a different provider.

 Cash ISA savings accounts work like any other savings account.
 The only difference is that all the interest you receive is tax-free.
 You can choose an instant access cash ISA savings account or opt for a notice or fixed term cash ISA savings account which may pay a higher rate in exchange for you having to give notice to withdraw your money.